BekaValentine/hackerspace-tours-show/notes.md

 The episode template is the structure of an episode.
 It's meant to be used to design a script that can be applied to the footage types to build up an episode automatically.

 1. Teaser
   - "Today we're visiting Noisebridge, located at 2169 Mission St in the Mission District of San Francisco, CA!
-Started in 2007 as a circle of friends, it's one of the oldest hackerspaces in the US!
+Started in 2007 as a circle of friends, it's one of the oldest hackerspaces in the US, and is open to the public every day during daytime hours!
 Let's go inside!"
   - Simple footage of the host outside the main entrance
+  - Be sure to talk about who can use the space
 2. Intro
   - Generic show intro / season specific style
   - Hackerspace specific map zoom intro